mojo35/mojo35/README.md

 - 👋 Hi, I’m Francois
 - 👀 I’m interested in App Development, Web Development and UI/UX Design
-- 🌱 I’m currently learning iOS Development on Udemy
+- 🌱 I’m currently busy with my BSc in Computing from Unisa
 - 💞️ I’m not looking to collaborate yet
 - 📫 How to reach me ...
 [My Website](https://www.jolasjunction.co.za)